 The Vet BLUE® B-line Scoring System

-The Vet BLUE® B-line Scoring System is numerically based (1, 2, 3, >3, and infinity) as the highest number of B-lines also called “Lung Rockets” over a single intercostal space at each representative Vet BLUE® views and is composed of “weak positives” and “strong positives.”
+The Vet BLUE® B-line Scoring System is numerically based (“1”, “2”, “3”, “>3”, and “♾️ infinity”) as the highest number of B-lines also called “Lung Rockets” over a single intercostal space at each representative Vet BLUE® view and is composed of “Weak Positives” and “Strong Positives.”

-Learn Vet BLUE® in our RACE-approved Online Courses (7-hours) with more information here.
+Learn Vet BLUE® in our RACE-approved Online Courses (8-hours) with more information here.

-The use of Vet BLUE® is cutting edge and has clear advantages over other lung ultrasound formats being uniquely regional, pattern-based, with the Vet BLUE® B-line Scoring System, Vet BLUE® Severity Score, and the simple easy to learn Vet BLUE® Visual Lung Language for signs of consolidation – Shred Sign, Tissue Sign, Nodule Sign, and Wedge Sign.
-We were the first in the world to use proactive lung ultrasound on a daily basis having begun this paradigm change in 2005.
+The use of Vet BLUE® is cutting-edge and has clear advantages over other lung ultrasound formats being uniquely regional, pattern-based, with the Vet BLUE® B-line Scoring System, Vet BLUE® Severity Score, and the simple easy to learn Vet BLUE® Visual Lung Language for signs of consolidation – Shred Sign, Tissue Sign, Nodule Sign, and Wedge Sign.
+We were the first in the world to use proactive lung ultrasound on a daily basis having begun this paradigm change in 2005 with TFAST® lung ultrasound followed by our better screening test of Vet BLUE® (2010).
 Click here for more FASTVet Online Course information including Vet BLUE®.

 Furthermore, when viewing ultrasound images the probe type is may be determined by looking at the shape of the near field (arrows below on the image).
 A phased-array “cardiac” probe is a sharp point, a convex probe has a curve, and a linear probe is squared off.

 So let’s look at some images from our Am Jr of Vet Research study published in 2021 (Ward, Murphy and Lisciandro, et al. 2021).
-Ask the following 3 questions – 1) What probe is being used? and 2) Can you accurately identify the “Gator Sign Orientation”? and 3) Can you accurately count B-lines also called “Lung Rockets”?
+Ask the following 3 questions – 1) What probe is being used by looking in the near field of each image? and 2) Can you accurately identify the “Gator Sign Orientation”? and 3) Can you accurately count B-lines also called “Lung Rockets”?

 Example 1